luksvrd/ORMEcommerce/README.md

 ## Usage

-Once you `cd` into the repo, `cd main` & run `npm i` you can create the tables for the database by executing `node server.js`.
-AIn order to see the database `node seeds/index.js`.
+Once you `cd` into the repo, `cd main` & run `npm i` to install all the things.
+You can then start the server and create the tables for the database by executing `node server.js`.
+In order to see the database, execute `node seeds/index.js`.
 Use an app like Insomnia Core to test your CRUD opperations on the database.
-Link to Application Walkthrough Video: (https://youtu.be/D6IKXb9rmXU)
+Link to Application Walkthrough Video: (https://drive.google.com/file/d/1ledT12mSAQm11cUzYd25c5S0r-H_uJpI/view)

 ## Questions